 Preliminary evidence from Hebrew Senior Life's Orchard Cove community, where Vitalize 360 started, found statistically significant improvements in mood, loneliness, social interaction, perception of health status, and self-reported quality of life of residents, as compared to a matched, control group.

 The R3 Initiative: Right Care, Right Place, Right Time

 Affordability.
 Accessibility.
 Availability.
 Often, cost and other obstacles deter seniors from seeking routine and even urgent care.
 In 2016, Hebrew SeniorLife launched an innovative program that integrates wellness teams into subsidized housing communities in order to help residents proactively manage their health and to effectively link housing and health care.
 The goal: improve lives, reduce costs, and help people stay independent - and at home - longer.
 Early results indicate high satisfaction with the program, and transports to the ER have been reduced by more than 18%.
 With these initial positive results in hand, we are now focusing on partnering with health plans to ensure the program's sustainability.
-The R3 Initiative was the winner of the Pioneer Institute’s Better Government Award in 2017.
+The R3 Initiative was the winner of the Pioneer Institute’s Better Government Award in 2017 and The John A. Hartford Foundation's 2021 Business Innovation Award.
 Watch the video to learn more.

 Elder Abuse Prevention

 Each year, millions of older Americans are abused, neglected, and exploited.
 Hebrew SeniorLife is dedicated to combating the incidence of elder abuse in Massachusetts through its Center for the Prevention of Elder Abuse and Neglect.